 - 9th graders travel to North Carolina's Tsali National Recreation Area to bond over the Cherokee cultural experience, Appalachian arts and music, community service, whitewater rafting and mountain biking, and camping together at the National Forest Campground.

-- 10th graders spend time at a traditional camp and travel locally to explore themes of social justice, identity and leadership.
+- 10th graders travel to Baltimore and partner with Baltimore Friends School to explore themes of social justice, identity and leadership.

 - 11th graders spend a week in the Badlands of South Dakota, experiencing the land and culture of the Oglala Sioux, visiting Pine Ridge Reservation and Wounded Knee, and studying local geology, and grounding their year of American Studies through immersion in the heartland.

-- 12th graders spend a full day in Washington, DC to supplement their Government studies, and spend several days on campus to focus completely on the college application process at the start of their senior year; several local team-building activities are included.
+- 12th graders stay on campus for Senior Week to focus completely on the college application process at the start of their senior year; several local team-building activities are included.